I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Shūkichi and Tomi alone at the Atami resort.

-Ozu’s shots are often depicting seemingly random interior scenes, but this creates a sense of spatial intimacy.
-But his external compositions seem to give us an insight into inner workings of a human mind.
+Ozu’s shots often depict seemingly random interior scenes, but this creates a sense of spatial intimacy.
+However, his external compositions seem to give us an insight into the inner workings of a human mind.
 Consider the Atami scene, where Shūkichi and Tomi talk to each other surrounded by the vast body of water.
 The shot is devoid of humans, because they are left alone in this world.

 Ozu’s camera almost never moves.
 But Tokyo Story will move you in a way you never expected.
 Give it a shot.
-And if you’re lucky enough you’re parents are still there, ring them up.
+And if you’re lucky enough that your parents are still there, give them a call.

 Shūkichi Hirayama [Looking at sunrise the morning after Tomi died]: It was such a beautiful dawn.”